Pattern recognition#

 Overview#

 Pattern recognition involves finding the similarities or patterns among small, decomposed problems that can help us solve complex problems more efficiently.
-Once a problem has been broken down into simpler sub-problems, there may be similarities among these that mean we do not have a write a solution twice.
+Once a problem has been broken down into simpler sub-problems, there may be similarities among these that mean we do not have to write a solution twice.
 These patterns may exist both between and within individual problems.

-Some times the redundancy is really obvious to spot.
+Sometimes the redundancy is really obvious to spot.

-For example let’s say we want to calculate the first 5 square numbers.
+For example, let’s say we want to calculate the first 5 square numbers.
 This involves 5 sums:

 1*1